 Notwithstanding the recent pull-back in its NAV and share price, MTE has delivered strong absolute and relative performance over the past five years (and before that).
 The resilience of most portfolio companies in the face of COVID-related lockdowns and the associated acceleration of many structural growth trends to which the portfolio is exposed were drivers of outperformance.
-The economic recovery as the vaccines took effect provided some headwind from November 2020 – as economically-sensitive stocks bounced.
+The cyclical recovery as the vaccines took effect provided some headwind from November 2020.
 However, on average the portfolio continued to generate good growth in revenue and profits.

 In Figure 13 below, we have also included data from MTE’s open-ended peers – a group of 50 funds available for sale in the UK and European Union.
 MTE beats the peer group averages over longer-term time periods and, if we combine both peer groups, MTE is the best-performing fund over three and five years.